Business Technologies Division

 Organized job experience through cooperative education work assignments with leading business firms is a key component of the learning program.
 Business coursework, along with job-related activities during co-op terms, provide students with business skills and business experience.

 In order to ensure a high degree of success in academic studies in Business Technologies, entering students must meet established academic levels in mathematics, communication skills, and reading comprehension.
-To aid in determining these levels, entering students are required to take the college admissions/placement test.
+To aid in determining these levels, entering students are required to take the college placement test.
 If testing and previous academic background indicate that a student has not reached the necessary preparatory level, an advisor will identify a group of classes to help the student reach needed levels.
 Preparatory classes are available year-round.

-Cincinnati State's Cooperative Education program (Co-op) is a pathway to career success.
-Cooperative education allows students to apply concepts learned in the classroom through paid positions with varied employers, while also earning academic credit.
+Cincinnati State's Cooperative Education program (co-op) is a pathway to career success.
+Cooperative Education allows students to apply concepts learned in the classroom through paid positions with varied employers, while also earning academic credit.
 A successful co-op experience greatly increases a student's competitive advantage in the business community after graduation.
 All degree-seeking students in the Business Technologies Division (except in the Dietetic Technician, Dietary Manager, and Pre-Nutrition Science programs) must earn credits in cooperative education in order to graduate.

 Co-op employers are partners in education and play a vital role in student development.
 Students work directly with their Cooperative Education Coordinator in a structured, managed, and evaluated program to help realize their personal career goals.

 The Ohio Department of Higher Education developed the Ohio Transfer Module to facilitate transfer of credits from one Ohio public college or university to another.
-The transfer module contains 36 to 40 semester hours of course credits in the areas of English, mathematics, communication, arts and humanities, social and behavioral sciences, and natural and physical sciences.
+The transfer module contains 36 to 40 semester hours of course credits in the areas of communication, mathematics, arts and humanities, social and behavioral sciences, and natural and physical sciences.
 A transfer module completed at one college or university automatically meets the requirements for the transfer module at another college or university once the student is admitted.
 For additional information, see the State of Ohio Policy for Institutional Transfer and the Transfer Module sections of this catalog.

 Associate’s degree programs in the Business Technologies Division contain in their curricula 15 credit hours of general education courses related to the transfer module.
 The Pre-Business Administration and Pre-Nutrition Science degrees contain the entire transfer module.
 Students who wish to complete the transfer module should schedule the additional courses in consultation with their academic advisor.
 Students who transfer to an Ohio public university for baccalaureate degrees will find that the Cincinnati State Associate of Applied Business degree, and other associate’s degrees, combined with a transfer module showing grades of C or higher receives preferential consideration at the receiving institution.